 How is Olive Oil Quality Measured?

 In the International Standards under resolution COI/T.15/NC no 3-25, there are nine grades of olive oil and olive pomace oil (oil made from the olive pulp after the olive oils are extracted).
-Some of the factors that go into the grading of olive oil include acidity, production methods, and flavor defects.
+Some of the factors that go into the grading of olive oil include free acidity, production methods, and flavor defects.
 We’ll take a look at the most relevant grades of olive oil here.